nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - `PATIENT_IC` must be in a valid NRIC format:
     - The checksum of the NRIC will not be checked.
     - Alphabets will be auto-capitalized.
 The input alphabets therefore non-case-sensitive.
+- No fields are made compulsory.
+The purpose is to allow adding an urgent (e.g. car accident) patient into MedBot in case all information is not yet available, to allow scheduling an urgent appointment.

 ### Delete a patient: `delete`